 Research methods

 This is a retrospective analysis of patients with liver cirrhosis who were admitted with an ICD-9 and/or ICD-9 diagnosis of HE.
 Once these patients were identified, a chart analysis was performed to determine if these patients were on a PPI for > 30 d prior to their hospital admission.
-Those who were on a PPI for > 30 d were compared to patients who were not on a PPI at all in relationship to their hospital stay.
+Those who were on a PPI for > 30 d were compared to patients who were not on a PPI at all in relation to their hospital stay.
 A linear regression model was applied to all patients to confirm the absence of any confounding variables.

 Research results

-During our analysis, we found that patients on a PPI who were admitted with HE subsequently had a significantly longer hospital stay, significantly worse grade of HE, and a larger percentage of those had intensive care unit (ICU) admissions during their hospital stay.
-This advocates for the assess the need for PPIs in these patients at every visit.
-This also points to the gap in knowledge between PPI and HE, especially if future research is able to demonstrate changes in the gut microbiome in those patients on PPIs.
+During our analysis, we found that patients on a PPI who were admitted with HE subsequently had a significantly longer hospital stay, significantly worse grade of HE, and a larger percentage of those had intensive care unit (commonly known as ICU) admissions during their hospital stay.
+These findings suggest that patients should be assessed for the need for PPIs at every visit.
+This also points to the gap in knowledge between PPI and HE, especially if future research is able to demonstrate changes in the gut microbiome in patients on PPIs.

 Research conclusions

 In summary, in this retrospective medical chart review, PPI use was shown to be associated with worse HE, greater length of hospital stay, and higher rate of ICU admissions in cirrhotic patients.
 To our knowledge, this is the first study that demonstrated that PPI use is associated with worse grade of HE, whereas prior studies by Tsai et al and Hung et al demonstrated higher risk of HE and overall higher mortality, respectively, in an Asian population.
-We proposed that PPI use might affect cirrhotic patients by altering gastric pH, leading to proliferation of gut micro-biome, thereby increasing ammonia production and bacterial translation.
+We propose that PPI use might affect cirrhotic patients by altering gastric pH, leading to the proliferation of gut micro-biome, thereby increasing ammonia production and bacterial translation.
 Considering the recent increased prevalence of PPIs, this study provides clinically relevant information regarding their potential risks in the cirrhotic population.

 Research perspectives

 As a retrospective review, our study is limited by incomplete data collection and uneven distribution of PPI user and non-user groups.
-However, the observation that PPI users experience worse HE and longer hospital stay is clinically important.
-Future randomized-controlled studies will help confirm this observation, and guide clinicians in a shift away from the use of PPI in cirrhotic patients.
+However, the observation that PPI users experience worse HE and longer hospital stays is clinically important.
+Future randomized-controlled studies will help confirm this observation and guide clinicians in a shift away from the use of PPI in cirrhotic patients.

 REFERENCES